 In order to be properly prepared for your trip, please visit our clinic at least six weeks before your planned departure, as some vaccine series require several weeks to complete and reach full effectiveness.
 Please bring your immunization record with you to your appointment.

 We are not able to accommodate patients without an appointment.
 Please, no walk-ins.
+We also request that you avoid bringing children to the clinic unless they have their own scheduled appointment.

 If you have a medical emergency, please call 911 or go directly to the Emergency Department.